Jack C. Taylor: Personal life

 Taylor was married and divorced twice.
 In 1945, Taylor married the former Mary Ann MacCarthy, and the couple had two children: Andrew C. Taylor, who is the executive chairman of Enterprise, and Jo Ann Taylor, who runs the Taylor family philanthropic activities.
 Taylor and his first wife divorced in 1977 after a long separation, and in 1979, he married Susan Orrison.
-Taylor and Orrison divorced in 2000.
+Taylor and Orrison divorced in 2008.
 In 1978, Taylor's first wife married E. Desmond Lee, a widower and a prominent businessman and philanthropist in his own right.

-He died on July 2, 2016 in St. Louis at the age of 94.
+Taylor died on July 2, 2016, in St. Louis at the age of 94.

 Honors

-The Jack C. Taylor Conference Center which is under construction at the United States Naval Institute in Annapolis is named in recognition of his career as a U.S. Navy fighter pilot as well as his contributions as an entrepreneur, business leader, and philanthropist.
+In 2021, the United States Naval Institute in Annapolis named its new conference center for Taylor.